anasfik/nostr/docs/docs/must-know.md

 sidebar_position: 3
 ---

-# Must Know?
+# Must Know ?

-With `dart_nostr`, you can achieve almost anything that relate to the Nostr protocol, there is some exception that are out of my hand currently such as adapting web-based Chrome extensions to work with Flutter, but I am working on it.but all the operations of sending events & listening to them.. will be so easy for easy.
+With `dart_nostr`, you can achieve almost anything that relate to the Nostr protocol, there is some exceptions that are out of my hand currently such as adapting web-based extensions such [ably](https://chrome.google.com/webstore/detail/alby-bitcoin-lightning-wa/iokeahhehimjnekafflcihljlcjccdbe).
+In the other side, all other operations of sending events & listening to them.. will be like a piece of cake with this package.

+This maintained by one individual, so if you opened any issue or a pull request, please be patient, I will try to respond as soon as possible.

 ## Code structure